Raff1987/Programming-and-Scripting-Project-2018/README.md

 The following project concerns the well-known Fisher’s Iris data set [3].
 The project entails  researching the data set, and then writing documentation and code in the Python programming language [1] based on that research.
-An online search for information on the data set will  show that many people have investigated and written about it previously, and many of those are not experienced programmers.
-You are expected to be able to break this project into several smaller tasks that are easier to solve, and to plug these together after they have been completed.
-You might do that for this project as follows:
+The Fisher iris data is one of the most widley used

 1. Research background information about the data set and write a summary about it.